numpy/numpy/doc/neps/new-iterator-ufunc.rst

             If the common data type is known ahead of time, don't use this flag.
 Instead, set the requested dtype for all the operands.

+        ``NPY_ITER_REFS_OK``

+            Indicates that arrays with reference types (object arrays or structured arrays containing an object type) may be accepted and used in the iterator.
+If this flag is enabled, the caller must be sure to check whether ``NpyIter_IterationNeedsAPI(iter)`` is true, in which case
+            it may not release the GIL during iteration.

+        ``NPY_ITER_ZEROSIZE_OK``

+            Indicates that arrays with a size of zero should be permitted.
+            Since the typical iteration loop does not naturally work with zero-sized arrays, you must check that the IterSize is non-zero before entering the iteration loop.

+        ``NPY_ITER_REDUCE_OK``

+            Permits writeable operands with a dimension with zero stride and size greater than one.
+Note that such operands must be read/write.

+            When buffering is enabled, this also switches to a special buffering mode which reduces the loop length as necessary to not trample on values being reduced.

+            Note that if you want to do a reduction on an automatically allocated output, you must use ``NpyIter_GetOperandArray``
+            to get its reference, then set every value to the reduction unit before doing the iteration loop.
+In the case of a buffered reduction, this means you must also specify the flag ``NPY_ITER_DELAY_BUFALLOC``, then reset the iterator
+            after initializing the allocated operand to prepare the buffers.

         ``NPY_ITER_RANGED``

             Enables support for iteration of sub-ranges of the full